slab/quill/guides/upgrading-to-1-0.md

 - UndoManager has been renamed to [History](/docs/modules/history/).

-- PasteManager has been renamed to [Clipboard](/docs/modules/clipboard/), and will provide custom copy and cut, as well paste, behavior.
+- PasteManager has been renamed to [Clipboard](/docs/modules/clipboard/), and will provide custom copy and paste behavior.

 - LinkTooltip has been moved to be theme specific.
 With the addition of [Bubble](/docs/themes/#bubble) and videos and [formulas](/docs/modules/formula/), it no longer made sense to open a separate tooltip for links as its own general UI element.
 The old tooltip behavior is still present in Snow, but is now specific to that theme.